 EU lawmakers urge Japan to end parental child 'abductions'

-BRUSSELS/TOKYO: The European Parliament urged Japan to comply with international rules on child protection and to allow for joint parental custody after a number of EU citizens were denied access to their children by Japanese mothers.
+BRUSSELS: The European Parliament urged Japan to comply with international rules on child protection and to allow for joint parental custody after a number of European Union citizens were denied access to their children by Japanese mothers.

 Unlike most countries, Japan does not recognise joint custody after divorce and children often lose contact with the non-custodial parent.